Taming Text-to-Sounding Video Generation via Advanced Modality Condition and Interaction: Abstract

 \section{Abstract}

-This study focuses on a challenging yet promising task, Text-to-Sounding-Video (T2SV) generation, which aims to generate a video with synchronized audio from text conditions, meanwhile ensuring both modalities are aligned with text.
-Despite progress in joint audio-video training, two critical challenges still remain unaddressed: (1) a single, shared text caption where the text for video is equal to the text for audio $(T_V = T_A)$ often creates modal interference, confusing the pretrained backbones, and (2) the optimal mechanism for cross-modal feature interaction remains unclear.
-To address these challenges, we first propose the Hierarchical Visual-Grounded Captioning (HVGC) framework that generates pairs of disentangled captions, a video caption ($T_V$), and an audio caption ($T_A$), eliminating interference at the conditioning stage.
-Based on HVGC, we further introduce BridgeDiT, a novel dual-tower diffusion transformer, which employs a Dual CrossAttention (DCA) mechanism that acts as a robust ``bridge" to enable a symmetric, bidirectional exchange of information, achieving both semantic and temporal synchronization.
-Extensive experiments on three benchmark datasets, supported by human evaluations, demonstrate that our method achieves state-of-the-art results on most metrics.
-Comprehensive ablation studies further validate the effectiveness of our contributions, offering key insights for the future T2SV task.
-All the codes and checkpoints will be publicly released.
+This study focuses on Text-to-Sounding-Video (T2SV) generation, which aims to generate a video with synchronized audio from text, with both modalities aligned to the text conditions.
+Despite progress in joint audio-video training, two critical challenges remain: (1) text conditioning is a bottleneck---shared captions ($T_V$ = $T_A$) trigger modal interference, while a gap persists between dense training captions and concise inference user prompts, and (2) the optimal fusion mechanism for cross-modal feature interaction remains unclear.
+To address the first challenge, we first propose the Cross-Referential Rewriter (CRR) caption framework, a dual-agent pipeline where a Semantic Checker extracts grounded Semantic Anchors and a Cross-Modal Rewriter generates disentangled caption pairs ($T_V$ and $T_A$), eliminating modal interference and bridging the training-inference gap via prompt expansion.
+For the second, we introduce BridgeDiT, a dual-tower diffusion transformer that employs Dual Cross-Attention (DCA) as a bidirectional bridge between video and audio streams, which we show through systematic comparison to be the optimal fusion strategy for the dual-tower paradigm.
+Extensive experiments on three benchmarks, supported by human evaluations, demonstrate state-of-the-art results on most metrics.
+Comprehensive ablation studies further validate each component and offer key insights for future T2SV systems.
+The codes and models are available at \href{https://bridgedit-t2sv.github.io/}{\nolinkurl{https://bridgedit-t2sv.github.io/}}.